Statutory Wills are not to be confused with court authorised Wills for minors (Wills for children).

 - It is reasonable in all the circumstances that such an order be made.

-Similarly to statutory Wills, the application must provide the proposed Will to the court, and the court must approve the proposed Will.
+This is similar to statutory Wills in that the application must provide the proposed Will to the court, and the court must approve the proposed Will.

-Please contact our Business Development Officers to book an initial consultation with one of our Brisbane Will Dispute & Estate Litigation lawyers today.
+Please contact our client engagement team to book an initial consultation with one of our Brisbane Will Dispute & Estate Litigation lawyers today.